alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/06-token-authentication.md

 });
 ```

-> The login interceptor usage of `createServerTokenAuthentication` is the same.
+> The logout interceptor usage of `createServerTokenAuthentication` is the same.

 ## Custom identification identity